About Jane Carsrud, RN

 I facilitated difficult information.
-In other words, I presented these classes for students to essentially learn EKG, quantitative waveform capnography, 12 Lead, fetal heart strips and other difficult concepts.
+In other words, I presented these classes for students to essentially learn EKG Interpretation, quantitative waveform capnography, 12 Lead, fetal heart strips and other difficult concepts.

 Moreover, I began teaching ECG Interpretation and made this difficult class more understandable.
 NEO’s EKG course guarantees the student will pass the hospital test.
 As a matter of fact, students often remark that when it comes the teaching ECG, Jane rocks!

 In addition, nurses in the Maternal Child Cluster needed a Lactation Course to meet the guidelines of Baby-Friendly.
-Therefore, I became an instructor and began teaching lactation under the direction of Birth and Beyond.
+Therefore, I became an instructor and began teaching lactation under the direction of Birth and Beyond and Breastfeed LA.